 Mi-Kickstart Awards are a part of the MTRAC for Life Sciences Innovation Hub – a statewide program that accelerates the transfer of technologies from Michigan’s institutions of higher education to the private sector for commercialization.

-Made possible by the Michigan Economic Development Corporation, MTRAC for Life Sciences Innovation Hub, the William Davidson Foundation, the U-M Medical School Office of Research, and the Michigan Institute for Clinical & Health Research (MICHR), Mi-Kickstart Awards offer early-stage funding to biomedical researchers across the state of Michigan.
+Made possible by the Michigan Economic Development Corporation, MTRAC for Life Sciences Innovation Hub, the U-M Medical School Office of Research, and the Michigan Institute for Clinical & Health Research (MICHR), Mi-Kickstart Awards offer early-stage funding to biomedical researchers across the state of Michigan.
 This award is aimed to enhance the commercial potential of a technology owned by any Michigan-based non-profit to the point of demonstration of utility and possible inclusion in the Mi-TRAC for Life Sciences or other research funding programs.

 The Mi-Kickstart Awards offer funding in the $21,250-$42,500 direct cost range, with all budgets requiring a 50% cost share from the investigator/institution.
 The awards are given quarterly, with proposals due November 1, February 1, May 1, and August 1 of each year.